technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

 ## Objective

-This lab details the steps to escalate a conversation to a live agent from the agents.
+The objective of this lab is to demonstrate how to integrate a **Copilot Studio agent** with **Dynamics 365 Customer Service** and enable seamless **escalation from an AI agent** to a **live human agent**.
+Participants will learn how to configure the Customer Service workspace, create and publish an agent, connect it to Dynamics 365 Omnichannel, and validate real-time escalation through a web-based chat experience.

 >[!Alert] **Important:** This lab can be executed only if the Dynamics 365 trial has been enabled as per **Lab 02 - Configure the Dynamics 365